khaled-dawoud/khaled-dawoud/README.md

 ****Languages and Tools:****
  - ForntEnd Languages : Html, Css, JavaScript, Bootstap And tailwindCss.
  - BackEnd : php in specific Framework Laravel, Qraphql, Rest API And Database(MYSQL).
- - Using version control system GitS
+ - Using version control system Git
  - I have a background In Node.Js & Express.Js.
   <br>
   z